 Upon the throne of David and over His kingdom,

 To order it and establish it with judgment and justice

 From that time forward, even forever.

 The zeal of the Lord of hosts will perform this.”

 RECOGNIZING HIS DEITY

-While it is vital we recognize Jesus’ perfect humanity; that His humanity is coupled with absolute deity defines the uniqueness of the Incarnation.
+It is vital we recognize Jesus’ perfect humanity.
+That His humanity is coupled with absolute deity, however, defines the uniqueness of the Incarnation.